peoplepattern/slate/source/index.html.md

 # People Pattern Audience Intelligence API

-The People Pattern Audience Intelligence API provides access People Pattern's audience intelligence and model predictions as well as our Portrait Database (Pdb).
+The People Pattern Audience Intelligence API provides access People Pattern's audience intelligence and model predictions as well as our Portrait Database (PDB).
-You can query the Pdb directly to retrieve portraits with psychographic and demographic attributes pre-appended, or you can submit profile and post data to the API and get it enriched.
+You can query the PDB directly to retrieve portraits with psychographic and demographic attributes pre-appended, or you can submit profile and post data to the API and get it enriched.
 These are the same services and machine learning-based models which we use in the
 [People Pattern](http://app.peoplepattern.com) application.